 On all our Peru bike tours we guarantee you a recent model, top brand, double suspension bike.
 We own a fleet of Specialized Cambers and Scott Sparks, and source other bikes when they will work better for individuals.
 Our guests ride the best mountain bikes in Peru, guided by Peru's best MTB guides.

 For many, Peru is a hiking destination.
-The Inca Trail is one of the most famous hikes on the planet and one of Peru’s main touristic drawcards.
+The Inca Trail guided tour is one of the most famous hikes on the planet and one of Peru’s main touristic drawcards.

 I (Katy) am notoriously downbeat about mainstream, mass-market tour attractions in Peru – it’s my mission in life to keen to share less well-known Peru experiences - but the Inca Trail is the exception.
 It’s incredible.
 The scenery is insane and there are cute little ruins all along the way.
 I will never tire of the Inca Trail.
-(I still haven’t after hiking it 13 times, and Aldo is still going strong after more than 200 times!)
+(I still haven’t after hiking it 13 times, and our lead trekking guide, Aldo, is still going strong after more than 200 times!)

 But the Inca Trail isn’t the only trek worth doing in Peru, by a long way.
 You can enjoy even better mountain scenery on the Salkantay trek – incredibly steep mountains, lush green at the bottom and snowcapped at the top, as far as the eye can see - without the company of the 500 (yes, 500) people who start the Inca Trail every day.

 You can sleep in tents, local homes and luxury lodges.

 You can stroll for half a day, or trek for ten.

 Like everything else in Peru, there’s so much on offer it’s hard to know where to start.
 Our hiking category is a good place, but it doesn’t list even half the hikes we operate - we're too busy running trips to keep our list of trips entirely up to date!
 So if you don’t find exactly what you’re looking for there, just let us know – we’ll make it happen!